amrinder99/LLM-RAG-Bot/README.md

-# LLM Chatbot Project along optional RAG model integration
+# Stateless LLM Wrapper Development with LangChain for Enhanced Reasoning

-Welcome to the **LLM Chatbot Project**! 🚀 This innovative project features two powerful Flask backends designed to tackle complex user queries using cutting-edge large language models (LLMs).
+Welcome to the **Stateless LLM Wrapper**! 🚀 This innovative project features two powerful Flask backends designed to tackle complex user queries using cutting-edge large language models (LLMs).

-## Project Overview
+## Exercise Overview

-### 🌟 LLM Chatbot with LangChain
+### 🌟 LLM with LangChain

 The first backend leverages the capabilities of **LangChain** along with **Azure OpenAI GPT-3.5 Turbo**.
 This dynamic duo is engineered to handle intricate and logical queries, providing users with seamless and intelligent responses.